Quality Engineering Leader

 Engineers Led

-Quality Engineering AI-Augmented Testing Org Building SaaS Platforms CI/CD Risk Management Engineering Leadership Remote Teams
+Quality Engineering AI-Augmented Testing Org Building SaaS Platforms CI/CD Risk Management Engineering Leadership Women in STEM

 The principles I lead by.